 We’ve put together five simple steps on how to run a business without doing it yourself while continuing to grow it and empowering your team to confidently take the reigns without you.

-If you want to know how to run a business without being actually there, then the first crucial step is to think in an expansionary rather than a contractionary mode.
+If you want to know how to run a business successfully without being actually there, then the first crucial step is to think in an expansionary rather than a contractionary mode.

 Fear makes you contract.

-As a business owner, you start to think, “If I can just close it down a bit so that it’s safe to take time off, then nobody’s going to need me so it will be less stressful.”
+Small business owners sometimes start to think, “If I can just close it down a bit so that it’s safe to take time off, then nobody’s going to need me so it will be less stressful.”

 Instead, if you think expansionary and ask yourself, “How can I continue to grow my business, and hit my goals without me being there?”
 That’s a mindset shift that you absolutely have to get into, and you have to get into it pretty quickly when a major life event looms.

 When you have a business, it’s often more stressful to shrink it because it’s still a business.
 You can’t just walk away unless you close it completely and then you have to start all over again.